 What is the first requirement for obtaining Bail?

-As part of obtaining bail, the new Bail Act has a ‘show cause’ requirement for certain serious offences.
+Amendments to the Bail Act NSW stipulate a “show cause” requirement for certain serious offences.
 According to the statute, bail must be refused unless the accused can show cause why his or her detention is not justified.

 What happens after I ‘show cause’?